Social Media Tools

 Have you added a social media monitoring tool to your work arsenal?
 Which one(s) do you prefer or what have you found to work best for your business?

-If you want to talk more about how social media monitoring is integral to your business, tweet me and I’ll answer any question you have, or you can email me at bridget [at] blogdash [dot] [com].
+If you want to talk more about how social media monitoring is integral to your business, tweet me and I’ll answer any question you have, or you can email me at blogging [at] blogdash [dot] [com].